 Volker graduated from the University of Maryland with an economics degree.
 He served in the US Air Force as a B-52 navigator in the Strategic Air Command.
 He subsequently received his MBA in from the Wharton School of Business at the University of Pennsylvania.

-Buz Zey is a member of the board of directors and President of the corporation.
-Buz was the founder of NovaTech LLC in 1984.
-He has been instrumental in shaping the growth of the corporation through the guidance of the company’s marketing and development programs as well as its acquisitions.
-His extensive engineering experience was key in significantly broadening the company’s service offerings.
-This has resulted in a true partnership relationship with many of our primary customers.
+Aubrey “Buz” Zey founded NovaTech LLC in 1984.
+He has been instrumental in shaping the growth of the corporation by guiding of the company’s marketing, product development programs, and strategic acquisitions.
+His extensive engineering experience broadens the company’s offering and enhances the deep partnership relationship with many of our primary customers.

 JoAn Mann, an organizational consultant, speaker, researcher and trainer, has worked with small business owners, national associations, Fortune 500 executive teams, universities and numerous businesses in a wide variety of industries and governmental agencies since 1980.
 Her scope of work covers assessments, team development, cross-cultural teamwork, strategic human resource management, stress management, creative decision-making, management skills and effective communications.
 She authored the PREP Personal Strengths Profile in 1984 in cooperation with Statistician Dr. Robert Houston.
 She is an adjunct professor at the University of Applied Sciences, Deggendorf, Germany in the International Management BS and MBA programs, teaching cross cultural communications, strategic international human resource management and presentation skills.